sabitor/md5tabsum/README.md

     KeywordN: Value
 ```

 **Hint:** This tool supports parallelism to calculate table checksums.
 The degree of parallelism is defined by the number of active DBMS instances.
-This means that each active DBMS instance starts a dedicated DBMS session in which the checksums are calculated.
+This means that at the same time each active DBMS instance starts a dedicated DBMS session in which the checksums are calculated.

 <p></p>
 Finally, there are required key-value pairs per instance.
 They are the properties of an instance and contain all connection details and the corresponding tables to be used for the checksum calculation.